logo

 Primary hosts shed infectious bacteria via their urine into the environment and generally show only minor clinical signs.

-Leptospira bacteria remain in the host’s kidneys for at least 18 months and potentially, for years.
+Leptospira bacteria remain in the host’s kidneys for at least 18 months meaning animals can potentially shed bacteria for life.

 Infection in secondary hosts will cause more severe clinical signs: